Frank Vittor

-Frank Vittor (Italian Name "Francesco Fabio Vittori") (January 6, 1888 – January 24, 1968) was an American sculptor, known for his "preference for the heroic and colossal".
+Frank Vittor (Italian Name "Francesco Fabio Vittori") (January 6, 1888 – January 24, 1968) was an Italian-American sculptor, known for his "preference for the heroic and colossal".

 Early life

 Vittor was born in Mozzate, Como, a suburb of Milan, Italy.
 He studied art in Milan at the Academy of Beres and then traveled to Paris, France to study under Auguste Rodin.
 When Vittor was 18 in 1906, U.S. architect Stanford White brought Vittor to New York City to work on his staff.
 White, who had designed Madison Square Garden II, was murdered at a performance at The Garden two weeks after Vittor arrived.
 The youth, having little money and knowing very limited English, decided to stay in America and soon opened an art studio.
 He met his future wife, Ade Mae Humphreys, a resident of Pittsburgh, and made the move to her home town.